Cloudflare Workers (via Bindings) MCP server

 4. Complete the OAuth authentication flow in the browser window that opens

-5. After authentication, the tools will be available for use
+5. After granting access, the tools will be available to use

-Here are some prompts you can use to interact with the MCP server:
+Here are some example prompts to use with the MCP server:

 Account Management